-Dried sea cucumber, known as beche-de-meror trepang, is rehydrated and added to recipes likes soups, stews and stir-fries.
+Dried sea cucumber, known as bêche-de-meror trepang, is rehydrated and added to recipes like soups, stews, and stir-fries.

 Sea cucumbers can also be eaten raw, pickled, or fried.

 They have a slippery texture and bland taste, so they’re usually infused with flavor from other ingredients like meats, other seafood, or spices.

-They are often combined with produce like Chinese cabbage, winter melon and shiitake mushrooms.
+They’re often combined with produce like Chinese cabbage, winter melon, and shiitake mushrooms.

 Creams, tinctures, oils, and cosmetics infused with sea cucumber extract, as well as oral sea cucumber supplements, are also popular in traditional Chinese medicine.

-Summary Sea cucumber is a popular ingredient in Asian and Middle Eastern cuisine and has been used in Traditional Chinese medicine.
+Sea cucumber is a popular ingredient in Asian and Middle Eastern cuisine and has been used in traditional Chinese medicine.